 Karina Chikitova – A 3 year old alone in the Siberian wilderness for 11 days

-On July 29 of 2014, Karina was at home in her village in the Sakha region, a far northeastern section of Russia that’s very sparsely populated.
-Her father lived in a neighbouring village and she decided to go and find him after being told he had gone to fight a wildfire in the forest.
+On July 29, 2014, Karina was at home in her village in the Sakha region, a far northeastern section of Russia that’s very sparsely populated.
+Her father lived in a neighboring village and she decided to go and find him after being told he had gone to fight a wildfire in the forest.

 The search team followed creeks and streams as they were the most likely places to find her, but rarely went into the forest unless escorted by armed guards as the region has a very high bear population.
-They didn’t find a single trace of her and everyone feared the worst, it had now been 11 days since she first disappeared and the search team knew the chances of a 3 year old surviving alone were next to non.
+They didn’t find a single trace of her and everyone feared the worst, it had now been 11 days since she first disappeared and the search team knew the chances of a 3-year-old surviving alone were next to none.

 Fortunately for Karina, her faithful animal companion Naida had followed her when she left the house and helped to keep her warm at night.
 She later told how she would sleep on him during the night and how he scared off wild animals for her, but as loyal as he was, he couldn’t help with food or shelter.

-On the 11th day Naida decided to try and reach help, as Karina was to scared to walk away from the stream she was staying next to and remained hiding in the grass.
-Naida ran to a near by hamlet were 8 people lived and barked at them until they followed him, which is when Artyom Borisov came across a bug bitten and scared Karina.
+On the 11th day, Naida decided to try and reach for help, as Karina was too scared to walk away from the stream she was staying next to and remained hiding in the grass.
+Naida ran to a nearby hamlet where 8 people lived and barked at them until they followed him, which is when Artyom Borisov came across a bug-bitten and scared Karina.

 He later gave the following statement to a local paper: